undera/pylgbst/README.md

 ### Power Voltage & Battery

-`MoveHub` class has field `battery` to subscribe to battery voltage status.
+`MoveHub` class has field `voltage` to subscribe to battery voltage status.
 Callback accepts single parameter with current value.
-The range of values is unknown, it's 2-byte integer.
-Every time data is received, value is also written into `last_value` field of Battery object.
+The range of values is float between `0` and `1.0`.
+Every time data is received, value is also written into `last_value` field of `Voltage` object.
+Values less than `0.2` are known as lowest values, when unit turns off.

 ```python
 from pylgbst import MoveHub